 The pilot will deliver a family volunteering programme linking with the John Muir Award.
 Families from cities and towns around the Peak District will be invited to visit to learn new skills, connect with nature, have fun and create lasting memories.

 Forest Holidays are nestled in beautiful corners of the UK’s forests.
 Guests can choose between eleven inspiring locations, five of which are in National Parks.
 Two are located on the shores of Lochs in Scotland, one is tucked away in Snowdonia and the remaining eight are dotted around the English countryside.
 Forest Holidays cabins are a unique and a pioneering design which works in harmony with the forest around them.

 It’s a holiday where you can unwind in nature, knowing the forest is properly looked-after too.
 Adventures can be enjoyed in the hidden gems of the British countryside, and there’s a cosy cabin ready and waiting for your return.
 Over 97%* of guests feel that a Forest Holidays break has a positive impact on their well-being and connected them with nature and 85.4%* of guests spend time exploring the local area (*CSN scores, June 2019).

-The National Parks currently participating in this programme are; Brecon Beacons, Broads, Cairngorms, Dartmoor, Exmoor, Lake District, New Forest, North York Moors, Northumberland, Peak District, Pembrokeshire Coast, South Downs and the Yorkshire Dales.
+The National Parks currently participating in this programme are; Brecon Beacons, Broads, Cairngorms, Dartmoor, Exmoor, Lake District, Loch Lomond & The Trossachs, New Forest, North York Moors, Northumberland, Peak District, Pembrokeshire Coast, South Downs and the Yorkshire Dales.